detiuaveiro/projecto-semestral-77036_102477/README.md

 ## Context
-The goal of this project, done for the subject Computação Distribuída at Universidade de Aveiro, was to develop a P2P network for photo sharing.
+The goal of this project, done for the subject "Distributed Computing" at Universidade de Aveiro, was to develop a P2P network for photo sharing.
 More details may be found inside the **./docs** folder at **Relatório.pdf**.

 ## Development Team